DQLin/LGHDemo/README.md

    : Radian of the azimuthal sun light angle.

 * Sun Shadow Center [X|Y|Z]
-   : Sets the center location on far bounding plane of the shadowed region
+   : Sets the center location on far bounding plane of the shadowed region.

 * Sun Shadow Dim [X|Y|Z]
-   : Sets the bounds for the orthographic projection for the directional light shadow map
+   : Sets the bounds for the orthographic projection for the directional light shadow map.

 VPL
-   : Sets parameters that controls VPL generation
+   : Sets parameters that controls VPL generation.

 * Density
    : VPL density, a value from 0.1-40.0.
 0.1 corresponds to 64 VPLs, and 40.0 corresponds to about 10.5 million VPLs in the demo scene.
    Default is 3.9, which generates about 100000 VPLs.
-   Depending on your scene and ray depth, more than 11 million VPLs generated might cause the program to crash.
+   Depending on your scene and ray depth, asking more than 11 million VPLs might cause the program to crash.

 * Max Ray Depth
    : Light ray depth for random walk generation of VPLs (default: 3), a value from 1 to 10.
 Notice that this demo only considers diffuse bounces.

 * Preset Density Level
-   : 5 preset density levels are available.
+   : Five preset density levels are available.
 These density levels corresponds to about 1k, 10k, 100k, 1M, and 10M VPLs generated in the demo scene.

 #### Graphics
 _The original MiniEngine post effect settings.
-Including toggling FXAA and TAA, Bloom filter, depth of field, HDR, motion blur._
+Including FXAA and TAA, Bloom filter, depth of field, HDR, and motion blur._

 #### Timing